Fox's Peter Pan & the Pirates: DVD

 Select episodes were released on a single DVD for the UK market in 2004.
 Episodes released included:

 Video game

-A video game titled Peter Pan and the Pirates was released for the Nintendo Entertainment System by third -arty publisher THQ.
+A video game titled Peter Pan and the Pirates was released for the Nintendo Entertainment System by third party publisher THQ.
 The game was generally received poorly by critics.

 In this single player side-scrolling action game, the player controlled Peter Pan, who could collect bags of fairy dust to fly and wielded a sword that boasted a short range.
 The player began out in the forest and was required to destroy all the pirates in each level to advance to the next, with the last goal of reaching the pirate ship and battling Captain Hook.

 Comics

 In addition to the TV show a German imprint Bastei-Verlag, inter alia with the Turkish comic book artist Yalaz, released seven comics.
 They are originally in German and tell new stories of the Fox's Peter Pan and his closest friends.